Terremoto de Lombok - Atrapados en Gili Trawangan

-Account of my experience in the Lombok earthquake of 6.9 in 2018
+My experience in the Lombok earthquake of 6.9 in 2018

 On August 5, 2018 a 6.9 Mw earthquake occurred in Lombok that caused havoc in Indonesia and for 45 minutes there was a warning of a possible tsunami.
 557 people died, 2,000 were reported injured, and more than 20,000 people were estimated to be affected.

 Just at that time, I was on vacation in Indonesia with two friends and we had to experience it first hand.
-Here I tell my experience during the earthquake in Lombok:
+Here I tell my experience during the earthquake in Lombok.

-Gili Trawangan - Monte Rinjani
+Gili Trawangan Beach and Mount Rinjani

 First day in Gili Trawangan